BetterBlood/DAI-PW1/README.md

   - Path pointing to the output of a conversion.
 The file format type explicits the conversion output format type.
 If no such file exists it will be created, else it will overwrite the existing file, ie : 'image/test.png'
   - If used with -d parameter, format type desired as an output, ie : 'png'
 - -d, --[directory](#directory)
-  - Path pointing to a directory whose content matching -i parameter will be converted to -o parameter format type. ie 'images'
+  - Path pointing to a directory whose content matching -i parameter will be converted to -o parameter format type, ie : 'images'
+  - The extension of the conversion will be appended onto the name of the input file. ex. a file 'a.png' will be converted to 'a.png.webp' for a conversion png to webp.
   - Can be used with -r parameter to loop recursively in subdirectories.

-//tests if paths works relatively or absolutely

-//what does -e do ?!????

-- -e, --echo echo test
 - -h, --[help](#help) Display help.
 - -l, --[lossless](#lossless) Enable lossless conversion.
 - -r, --[recursive](#recursive) Enable recursion in subdirectories.
 Only work with -d parameter.